 - At least 80% of program students complete program/degree requirements within six years (150% of program length).

-- 50% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.
+- At least 50% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

-- 50% of program graduates are admitted to a supervised practice program within 12 months of graduation.
+- Of program graduates who apply to a supervised practice program, at least 50% are admitted within 12 months of graduation.

 - The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

-- At least 80% of DI Directors will indicate an overall “3” (average) or higher rating on a survey assessing satisfaction with graduates’ preparation for supervised practice.
+- At least 80% of DI Directors will indicate an overall “3” (average) or higher rating on a survey evaluating graduates’ performance in supervised practice.

 2. The program will prepare graduates to engage in lifelong service to the community and profession through emphasis, encouragement and provision of guidance in relation to community and professional service activities relevant to the profession of dietetics.